Equal Justice Initiative dedicates monument to slavery survivors at Montgomery memorial park

 They will also encounter the grace and love the people who were enslaved demonstrated amid their struggles.

-More than 200 people gathered at the park on Wednesday to dedicate the National Monument to Freedom, a wall nearly 50 feet high and more than 150 feet long that embodies the struggle of slavery.
-Inscribed in it are the 122,000 surnames that represent millions of Black families considered property before the county ended slavery and formally recognized them as human beings.
+More than 400 people gathered at the park on Wednesday to dedicate the National Monument to Freedom, a wall nearly 50 feet high and more than 150 feet long that embodies the struggle of slavery.
+Inscribed in it are the 122,000 surnames that represent millions of Black families considered property before the country ended slavery and formally recognized them as human beings.

 “I am really emotional this morning,” said Bryan Stevenson, the executive director of the Equal Justice Initiative, which created the park, in an interview after the ceremony at the wall.
 “We have been working a long time to create a space that honestly and appropriately honors the 10 million people who were enslaved in this country.
 I really think it is important that we reckon more honestly with the history of slavery and the legacy that it creates.”